Optimal Computation in Anonymous Dynamic Networks: Terminating Algorithm for Networks with Leaders

+Assume for a contradiction that all children of $v_i$ other than $v_{i-1}$ are counted.
+Then, if $i>2$, the nodes $v$, $v_i$, and the children of $v_i$ (other than $v_{i-1}$) are all counted and form a non-trivial isle in $\mathcal W$, which is impossible.
+On the other hand, if $i=2$, then $v_i$ and all its children (including $v=v_1$) are counted, which contradicts the fact that $v$ is a bad node.
+Thus, we have proved that $v_i$ must have a non-counted child in $\mathcal W'$ (hence in $\mathcal W$), and therefore $u$ is a bad node in both $\mathcal W$ and $\mathcal W'$.

+It follows that $\mathcal W'$ has exactly one less bad node than $\mathcal W$ and at most $f-1$ leaves (because there is at least one leaf in the subtree of $\mathcal W$ hanging from $v$).
+Thus, the induction hypothesis implies that $\mathcal W'$ contains at most $f-2$ bad nodes, and therefore $\mathcal W$ contains at most $f-1$ bad nodes.

-Observe that the subtree $\mathcal V'$ of $\mathcal V$ formed by all levels up to $L_{s+d}$ satisfies all of the above conditions, as it contains the root $r$ and has no counting cuts, because a counting cut for $\mathcal V'$ would be a counting cut for $\mathcal V$, as well.
-Also, invariant~(iii) ensures that $\mathcal V'$ contains no non-trivial complete isles.
-However, since the levels up to $L_{s+d}$ are contained in $\mathcal V'$, all isles in $\mathcal V'$ are complete, and thus must be trivial.
-We conclude that, if $\mathcal V'$ has $f$ leaves not in $P_\tau$, it contains at most $f-1$ bad nodes.
-Since the leaves of $\mathcal V$ not in $P_\tau$ induce a partition of the at most $n-1$ processes not represented by $\tau$, we have $f\leq n-1$, implying that the number of bad nodes up to $L_{s+d}$ is at most $n-2$. \end{proof}
+Observe that the subtree $\mathcal V'$ of $\mathcal V$ formed by all levels up to $L_{t}$ satisfies all of the above conditions, as it contains $\vartheta\in L_s$, the root $r$, and has no counting cuts, because a counting cut for $\mathcal V'$ would be a counting cut for $\mathcal V$, as well (recall that $\mathcal V$ has no counting cuts).
+Also, \cref{xl:invariants}~(iii) ensures that $\mathcal V'$ contains no non-trivial complete isles.
+However, since no nodes are missing from the levels of $\mathcal V'$, all isles in $\mathcal V'$ are complete, and thus must be trivial.
+We conclude that, if $\mathcal V'$ has $f$ leaves not in the subtree hanging from $\vartheta$, it contains at most $f-1$ bad nodes.
+Since such leaves induce a partition of the at most $n-1$ agents not represented by $\vartheta$, we have $f\leq n-1$, implying that the number of bad nodes up to $L_{t}$ is at most $n-2$. \end{proof}

+Observe that the statement of \cref{xl:bound2} holds for $n=1$ as well, because in this case the single node $\vartheta$ constitutes a counting cut, and Line~13 is never reached.